Create a tracking plan

 To add an existing property, or create a new property within an event, follow these steps:

-1. In Amplitude Data, navigate to Tracking Plan—>Events and select the event you'd like to add a property to.
+- In Amplitude Data, navigate to Data > Events and select the event you want to add a property to.

-2. In the event detail pane, click Add property.
+- In the event detail pane, select Add property.

 If multiple events share similar properties, you can create a property group.
-Property groups—which are distinct from group properties—make it easier to manage complex tracking plans, as you don't have to keep adding the same properties over and over.
-When you update a property group, the update applies to all events the group is associated with.
+Property groups, which are distinct from group properties, make it easier to manage complex tracking plans because you don't have to keep adding the same properties repeatedly.
+When you update a property group, the update applies to all events associated with the group.

 Create a user property

 User properties capture traits about the user.
-Once set, a user property automatically applies to any subsequent events triggered by that user, until its value is updated.
+After you set a user property, it automatically applies to any subsequent events the user triggers, until its value updates.

 To create a new user property, follow these steps:

-1. In Amplitude Data, navigate to Tracking Plan—>Properties and click the User Properties tab.
+In Amplitude Data, navigate to Data > Properties and select the User Properties tab.

-• The data type (such as string, number, etc.) as well as any additional rules.
+- The data type (such as string or number) and any additional rules.

 Create a group with group properties